It turns out that car clocking wasn’t left in the ‘90s when it began, and unfortunately, car clocking is still an issue today.

 No. The problem with car clocking is that it’s not only fraudulent but that it affects how safety systems operate in vehicles.
 For example; if a car has had it’s odometer clocked and the Engine Control Unit (ECU) registers a fault with it and the system records that fault, then if the ECU isn’t adjusted the recordings could lead to a variety of problems.
 These problems include potential safety issues and also legal issues, because in modern vehicles a car’s performance and speed are crucial evidence which are stored on the vehicle’s on board computer, and any registered faults could tamper with this.

 Would A Clocked Vehicle Affect The Price I Am Offered?

 It depends.
 When vehicles are sold through our service we will analyse whether it is suitable to be scrapped; where it will be depolluted and dismantled for recycling, or whether the vehicle is suitable for salvage; where it will be used as a donor vehicle or repaired and returned to a roadworthy condition.
 For scrap vehicles the price offered in a quote is generally based upon the weight of a vehicle.
 Therefore the mileage, whether correctly or incorrectly displayed on the odometer, won’t make a difference.
 However, if your vehicle is suitable as a salvageable vehicle then the vehicle will be worth less as quotes are based upon accurate mileage and so the real mileage would need to be declared.

+We collect vehicles from around the UK, so if it’s a “scrap car London“, “Birmingham scrap vehicle” or you’re selling an MOT failure, consider us.
 If you would like to obtain a quote for your vehicle then you can gain an instant, no obligation quote by completing the quote form above.
 Alternatively, if you are still unsure then you can call one of our dedicated advisors on 03333 44 99 50 where they will be able to answer any questions you have and advise you further.